GrahamDennis/rising-tide/README.md

 - `overlay`: A system-specific overlay that was applied on top of `basePkgs` to produce `legacyPackages` (or can be used to create the `pkgs` argument to `mkProject`).
 Similarly a system-specific python overlay is available at `languages.pythonOverlay`.

-  While `overlay` and `pythonOverlay` are system-specific, an `overlays` attribute can be constructed that supports all flake-supported systems using `risingTide.lib.project.mkSystemIndependentOutputs`.
+  While `overlay` and `pythonOverlay` are system-specific, an `overlays` attribute (and `pythonOverlays` attribute) can be constructed that supports all systems supported by your flake using `risingTide.lib.project.mkSystemIndependentOutputs`.
 See the [minimal flake.nix example above](#minimal-flake-nix).

 ### Trying Rising Tide